Department of Veterans Affairs Medical Center Substance Abuse Treatment Program

 Department of Veterans Affairs Medical Center Substance Abuse Treatment Program - Beckley, WV

 Department Of Veterans Affairs Medical Center Substance Abuse Treatment Program is a detox and addiction treatment facility located at 200 Veterans Avenue in the 25801 zip code of Beckley, WV.
-As a detox center, it offers alcohol detox and benzodiazepines detox.
-The treatment program at Department Of Veterans Affairs Medical Center Substance Abuse Treatment Program includes general outpatient treatment, outpatient methadone/suboxone treatment and regular outpatient treatment.
+As a detox center, it offers benzodiazepines detox and alcohol detox.
+The treatment program at Department Of Veterans Affairs Medical Center Substance Abuse Treatment Program includes outpatient detoxification, regular outpatient treatment and outpatient methadone/suboxone treatment.
 Department Of Veterans Affairs Medical Center Substance Abuse Treatment Program offers treatment to veterans.
-It accepts women and men into their treatment and detox program.
+It accepts men and women into their treatment and detox program.

 Address: 200 Veterans Avenue, Beckley, WV 25801